-I’ve come to realized that I’m easily influenced.
+I’ve come to realize that I’m easily influenced by others.
 Others may not be but I’m open to learning new things and becoming a better person and so I make it an effort to surround myself with positive, intelligent, and down-to-earth people because that’s who and what I want to always be.

 I never want to become prude or forget my goals.
 I want to keep fit and faithful to the things that are important to me which are my marriage, beliefs, business, and my future family.
 Friends come and go, and I understand that because I come and go as well.

 As I get older I know that I want to be more of an influence toward teenagers, and young adults around the world and to do so I have to keep my mind pure and focused on things that matter.
 I can’t lose myself within people who only want to bring others down.

 My family is big.
 I have four nieces, many cousins, and two sets of parents that I want proud of me.
 I can’t surround myself with people who (not to judge) smoke constantly, party non-stop, bring down others, have a lousy attitude, and don’t take care of themselves.